microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_II.md

 OutputPath = output/faces2b/%record.startTime.timestamp%_overlay.png
 ```

-*N.B.* We can access parameter values from the alert record using *macros* to generate the image `OutputPath`.
+We can access parameter values from the alert record such as `startTime` using *macros* to generate the image `OutputPath`.
 See the [reference guide](https://www.microfocus.com/documentation/idol/IDOL_12_3/MediaServer_12.3_Documentation/Help/index.html#Configuration/Macros.htm) for details.

 ### Run face image encoding